icgc-argo-workflows/dna-seq-processing-tools/README.md

 This repository keeps a collect of data processing tools for DNA-Seq analysis.
 All tools are defined using Common Workflow Language (CWL).

-Eevery tool is self-sufficient, can be independently developed, tested, released and used.
+Every tool is self-sufficient, can be independently developed, tested, released and used.
 This clean isolation allows maximum flexibility, maintainability and portability.

 These tools are building blocks to create multi-step data analysis workflows as needed, like the workflows here: https://github.com/icgc-argo/dna-seq-processing-wfs